DualSPHysics/DesignSPHysics/README.md

 Execute the installer (installer.exe on Windows and installer on GNU/Linux) to open the installer.
 Then press install and it will copy the needed scripts in FreeCAD's macro default folder.

+It can also be done manually, unpackage release-windows.zip or release-linux.tar.gz, choose 'resource' folder and rename the folder to 'DesignSPHysics'.
+Then copy the folder to the Mod folder of the FreeCAD installation directory.

+By default, for example, in Windows, it is located in `%appdata%/FreeCAD/Mod` or in Linux in `~/.FreeCAD/Mod`

+Next open the folder and copy the file `DesignSPHysics.FCMacro` into the FreeCAD macro directory (`%appdata%/FreeCAD/Macro` on Windows; `~/.FreeCAD/Macro` on GNU/Linux).

 ### Installing a develompent build
 Clone this repository and rename the folder to 'DesignSPHysics'.
 Then copy the folder to the Mod folder of the FreeCAD installation directory.